vyomasystems-lab/challenges-NaRaK-AK47/level3_design/Readme.md

 ## Verification Environment

 The CoCoTb based Python test is developed as explained.
-The test drives inputs to the Design Under Test ( bcd adder module here) which takes in  3 4-bit inputs a and b and gives 5-bit output sum
+The test drives inputs to the Design Under Test ( bcd adder module here) which takes in 2 4-bit inputs a and b and a single bit input cin and gives 16 bit output sum and a gives single bit output

 The values are assigned to the input port using